 AT&T should have sent you an activated phone.
 If it couldn’t, then it certainly shouldn’t have billed you.
 But unfortunately, that’s not how it works.
 A phone company starts billing you the moment you order a new phone — working or not.

 But let’s take a step back.
 You were installing new fiber internet, and a salesperson offered a new cell phone because you would “gain advantage”?
 I don’t know of any technological advantages you might gain.
 Your internet won’t run any faster, and your phone won’t do more.
 AT&T was just trying to sell you an internet and phone bundle.
-(Related: Is your phone card phony?
-5 ways you can tell.)
+(Related: AT&T canceled my phone by accident.
+Can you help me get back my trade-in credits?)

 There might be a financial advantage to bundling.
 But it’s not a decision you would typically make when you’re having something installed.
 Instead, you might want to consider carefully any benefit of switching from Verizon.
 Then make a decision when you’re not under pressure.
 (Related: AT&T offered him an iPhone 11 for $36, but now he’s paying $500.)